impallari/Unitizer/README.md

 In the age of digital font-editors we can use a 1000 units system.
 We have extreme liberty! but sometimes it's useful to put some constraints to ourselves and adopt a more restrained scheme.

-Whatever the unit system you want to work with, using this plugin all you have to do is to define the size of *your unit* and set a custom parameter, and you will get handy guidellines that will make your life easier.
+Whatever the unit system you want to work with, using this plugin all you have to do is to define the size of *your unit* and set a custom parameter, and you will get handy guidelines that will make your life easier.

 **If you want to learn more:**